Beilong-Tang/lauraTSE_code/evaluation/README.md

     ├── output3.wav
     └── ......
 ```
-The output folder only contains a `wavs` folder where the output wavs are put in.
+The output folder only contains a `wavs` folder where the audio wavs are.

 After the evaluation is done, the log file will be output to `output/` folder.